EdwardOmondi/java_scraper/readme.md

 3. `pageLimiter` - The number of pages per region to extract the mayors from.
 The default value is 10.

 ## Running the project
-1. Unzip the project folder
+1. Unzip the project folder or clone the repository
 2. Open the terminal and navigate to the project folder
 3. Run the command `./mvnw clean install package` or `./mvnw.cmd clean install package` to install the dependencies and build the project
 4. Run the command `./mvnw exec:java` or `./mvnw.cmd exec:java` to run the project